 “Thanks a lot.”
 We unloaded our stuff onto the sidewalk and I tipped him a dollar.

-“You said a good tip.”
+“You said a good tip, when you got into the cab.”

 “It is a good tip for not taking us where we wanted to go.”
 I slammed the door and the taxi driver cursed me in Greek before racing uptown.

 “Thanks for not losing your temper.”
+Alice smiled her gratitude.
+I did have a bad temper.

 “I didn’t want to start off on the wrong foot.”
 I looked down the block